 Now that we know what is TDS in water and why we need to reduce the TDS level, let us learn how you can measure TDS in water.

-See, there are many methods to measure TDS in water, but the best method is using a TDS meter.
+There are many methods to measure TDS in water, but the best method is using a TDS meter.
 You can easily get it from a local shop for Rs 100-200.
-You can also order it online from Amazon.
+You can also order it online on Amazon.

 Digital TDS meters are very precise compared to other manual methods.
 The measurement range is between 0 to 5000 PPM